Missouri Retail Sports Betting Now Live: A Complete Guide

 The Missouri Gaming Commission handles licensing and timing, and some rooms may open in phases as buildouts finish, so check each casino’s posted hours before you head out.

-Note: Mobile sports betting pre-registration and deposits may start November 17, while retail and online sports betting in Missouri go live together on December 1.
+Note: Retail and online sports betting in Missouri went live together on December 1.

 Where to Find Retail Sportsbooks in Missouri